Post

 • Progressive Web Apps (PWA): React, Angular, Vue.js, Preact, PWABuilder

 Since I wanted to keep it simple, I used a static site generator.
-I must admit I hesitated with Hugo, Jekyll, and Hexo, all three options were good for me and although I liked Hugo for its fast build times and execution performance, I finally decided on Jekyl just because the theme I used (Chirpy).
+I hesitated between Hugo, Jekyll, and Hexo.
+Although I liked Hugo for its fast build times and execution performance, I finally decided on Jekyll just because I preferred the theme I used (Chirpy).
 I liked it more visually than the other options and I didn’t want to have to customize it too much.

-I am a big fan of the KISS design principle!
+I am a big fan of the KISS (Keep It Simple, Stupid) design principle!

 After choosing Jekyll as my static site generator, I needed to decide how to deploy it on AWS.
 There are many options to do it:

-But like I want it serverless and simple, in the v1 (until March 5, 2023) I leveraged AWS Amplify to help me with this point.
+But since I wanted it serverless and simple, in v1 (until March 5, 2023) I used AWS Amplify to help me with this point.

 What is AWS Amplify?
 (Explained by AWS)